 skip to Main Content

-Supplements: I recommend the top 5 (1-5) to everyone.
-Scroll down to see if you might need more.
+Scroll down to the “Supplements for specific needs” section to see if you might need more.

 Smart supplementation: Vitamins, minerals, and superfoods (see below).
 Most (but not all) other supplements are a waste of your good money at best and harmful at worst.